-What Are Some Alternative Words for Toilet and Where do they Come From?
+What are Some Alternative Words for Toilet and Where do They Come From?

-‘Head’ is of maritime origin.
-Traditionally the toilet on a ship was located at the head or bow of the ship, hence the name.
-It was in this area because the water splashed up at the front of the boat washed the waste away, making the ocean one giant toilet.
 The first known use of the term was in 1708, when Woodes Rogers, Governor of the Bahamas, wrote ‘head’ to refer to a ship’s toilet in his book, A Cruising Voyage Around the World.

 House of Office